scalone/oop-java/README.md

 # OOPJava
 ----------

-Just a small pieces of codes to implement Object-oriented programming concepts in Rust, yes in Rust.
+Just a small pieces of codes to implement Object-oriented programming concepts in Java.

 This project is the result of class of OOP course at Fatec.